 With the specialized intellectual property courts and reform measures and mechanisms introduced by these specialized courts, China provides patent litigants, including foreign litigants, a reasonable chance of prevailing on the merits of the case.
-According to statistics in April 2021, the winning rate of a foreign party in an IP civil lawsuit between foreign and domestic parties adjudicated before the Beijing IP Court was 68 percent.153

 In China, methods for diagnosis or treatment of diseases are not patentable, while software is patentable.
 All patentable technologies are generally equally enforceable in China, including pharmaceutical patents.